pyralog/pyralog/RUST_LIBRARIES.md

-# Recommended Rust Libraries for DLog
+# Recommended Rust Libraries for Pyralog

 Comprehensive guide to the Rust ecosystem for building high-performance distributed log systems.